silenarestrepo/holberton-system_engineering-devops/0x00-shell_basics/README.md

 rm -r: delete a directory
 cd -: change the working directory to the previous one ls -la . ..: list all files including hidden in the current, parent and boot directory in long format
-file: prints the type of the file
+file: print the type of the file ln -s: create a symbolic link